 We currently cater for students aged 11 to 18 [Year 7 to Year 13].
 It is our expectation that young people would only remain in the 6th form for a third year based on an individual assessment of their needs and only in exceptional circumstances: all our students have a Statement of Special Educational Needs or Education Health Care Plan, raised and maintained by the local authority.
 Admission is through Northamptonshire Local Authority.
-You are most welcome to arrange a visit to our College: please contact the office to arrange a convenient date and time.
+You are most welcome to arrange a visit to our School: please contact the office to arrange a convenient date and time.

 Which other professionals do we work with?

 We work closely with education colleagues at Northamptonshire Local Authority and a wealth of multi-disciplinary professionals, including therapists and specialist advisors.
 Staff work with supporting agencies to ensure that students’ needs are met.
 Specialist teachers regularly visit Isebrook to work with the students.
 This includes professionals with specialists in visual impairment, hearing impairment, autism, speech and language disabilities and alternative forms of communication.
 Physiotherapists, Occupational Therapists and Community Nurses also work on a regular basis with us.

 The School is part of a consortium of special schools in Northamptonshire which provides curriculum specialisms for sixth-form students.